sxmanderson/minimal-mistakes/_pages/skills_summary.md

 ### SQL Server / T-SQL
 - During customer portal project, expanded product selection by 15%, along with integrating new product lines into billing and inventory databases
-- Maintainer of company data warehouse,
+- Maintainer of company data warehouse
-- Wrote several dozen stored procedures, and debugged and documented others
+- Wrote several dozen stored procedures, debugged and documented others

 ### PowerShell
-- Leader of project to standardize company's automated script base to PowerShell
+- Leader of project to standardize company's multi-language automated script base to PowerShell
   - Rewrote scripts originally written in KSH, BASH, Perl and Python
   - Documented script functionality where missing or incomplete
   - Added missing error- and sanity-checking where applicable